prestodb/ambari-presto-service/README.md

 The build system for this project is very simple; it uses Python's standard [distutils](https://docs.python.org/2/distutils/) module.
 Calls to the `setup.py` script are wrapped with a Makefile to make common operations simple.
 Execute `make dist` to build the distribution, `make test` to run the unit tests and `make help` to get more info on all the available targets.

-By default, the integration code installs Presto version `0.130` version of Presto.
+By default, the integration code installs Presto version `0.130`.
 Change the version displayed by Ambari when adding the Presto service by specifying a value for the `VERSION` variable when building the distribution.
 For example, to display Presto version `0.124`, run `make dist VERSION=0.124`.
-To download a different RPM and CLI to match version `0.124`, edit the `package/sctips/download.ini` file with URLs for both.
+To download a different RPM and CLI to match version `0.124`, edit the `package/scripts/download.ini` file with URLs for both.